Doreen Lorenzo: Career

 Lorenzo enjoyed working in film and video, and originally wanted to be a filmmaker.
 As a freelance industrial-video producer, she produced a variety of films, ranging from commercials to corporate videos, independent films, and documentaries.
 In the 1990s, she viewed the Internet as a "powerful new way to deliver content" and a "primary communication channel for our society".
 Lorenzo started working at Power Computing in 1995.
 In 1997, Lorenzo was the marketing director at Power when Steve Jobs, the then-interim CEO for Apple Inc, terminated the Mac-cloning enterprise.
 Subsequently, Apple bought the core assets of Power for $100 million in Apple stock.
 Power sold-off remaining assets and laid-off approximately 500 employees, many of whom were hired only months before.

 The user interface firm she hired to launch the company's online store was acquired by Frog Design Inc. In 1997, Frog's founder, Hartmut Esslinger, asked Lorenzo to lead the company's digital media section.
 She eventually became the president of the company's digital media group, which created commercial websites and graphical user interfaces.
 Lorenzo is credited with helping the company to develop "from a boutique design firm to a global design consultancy".
-She worked at Frog for sixteen years: she was promoted from her digital media role to chief operations officer, then served as president for seven years.
+She worked at Frog for sixteen years: she was promoted from her digital media role to chief operations officer, then was president for seven years.
 As president, Lorenzo was involved in "driving strategy, overseeing worldwide operations and delivery, and leading the design firm to record growth".

 In October 2013, Lorenzo joined the crowd-sourced product company Quirky.
 She resigned from the company 15 months later, in December 2014.
 Quirky filed for Chapter 11 bankruptcy in the Southern District of New York in November 2015.
 The Harvard Business Review cited 4 reasons for Quirky's demise: not enough outstanding inventions in its inventory, issues regarding quality control due to Open Innovation, a failure to reach economies of scale and an aversion by participating inventors to overbearing managerial control.